imsun/gitment/README.md

 ### Why does Gitment send a request to gh-oauth.imsun.net?

 [https://gh-oauth.imsun.net](https://gh-oauth.imsun.net) is an simple open-source service to proxy [one request](https://developer.github.com/v3/oauth/#2-github-redirects-back-to-your-site) during users logging in.
-Because GitHub does't attach a CORS header to it.
+Because GitHub doesn't attach a CORS header to it.

-This service won't record or store anything, only proxy and attach a CORS header to that request.
+This service won't record or store anything.
+It only attaches a CORS header to that request and provides proxy.
 So that users can login in the frontend without any server-side implementation.

 For more details, checkout [this project](https://github.com/imsun/gh-oauth-server).